-Thank you for joining us on our second installment of the Eat Your Freezer Clean challenge!
-By treating our freezer like an organized and important tool in our kitchen, not only can we feed ourselves and loved ones with wholesome, nourishing meals, but we will save time, money and reduce waste.
+By treating our freezer like an organized and important tool in our kitchen, not only can we feed ourselves and loved ones wholesome, nourishing meals, but we will save time, money and reduce waste.

-- Thaw, Drain, Dry – This method applies to all sorts of greens, but is especially useful with spinach as the leaves tend to retain a lot of moisture.
+- Thaw, Drain, Dry – This method applies to all sorts of greens but is especially useful with spinach as the leaves tend to retain a lot of moisture.
 Thaw your greens and drain in a colander.
-Using a clean dish towel with a tight weave, gather a large handful and wrap in the towel, twisting and squeezing out the water.
-OR just use your bare hands, as I tend to do because I hate to do more laundry than I need to.
+Using a clean dish towel with a tight weave, gather a large handful, wrap it in the towel, twist, and squeeze out the water.
+OR use your bare hands, as I tend to do because I hate to do more laundry than I need to.
 Or better yet, click on over to The Kitchn and give this ingenious tip a try, especially if you have a potato ricer gathering dust in your drawer.

 - Casseroles – There is nothing tastier than a comforting, warm casserole on a cool spring day.
-Frozen potatoes can be thrown into any egg or potato based casserole of your choosing.
-For a nutritious and filling one dish meal, toss frozen potato cubes (or shred), frozen greens, frozen corn and fresh or frozen onions with a glug of olive oil, salt and pepper.
+You can throw frozen potatoes into any egg or potato-based casserole of your choosing.
+For a nutritious and filling one-dish meal, toss frozen potato cubes (or shred), frozen greens, frozen corn, and fresh or frozen onions with a glug of olive oil, salt, and pepper.
 Put in a casserole dish and pour on a bowl full of eggs beaten with a bit of flour and milk.
-Dollop with ricotta cheese and bake in a 350 degree oven until puffed and lightly brown or about 25 to 35 minutes depending on the size of your dish.
+Dollop with ricotta cheese and bake in a 350-degree oven until puffed and lightly brown or about 25 to 35 minutes, depending on the size of your dish.

-- Soups, Chilis and Stews – Are you beginning to see a pattern here?
-Frozen potato cubes can be thrown into any ladle-friendly meal about 15 minutes or so before it is finished simmering.
-You can also make a quick potato soup by covering two cups of frozen potatoes with your favorite salted/seasoned broth and simmering until tender and either pureeing for a silky bisque-like soup or keep it chunky and throw in other quick cooking veggies or leftover cooked meat.
+- Soups, Chilis, and Stews – Are you beginning to see a pattern here?
+You can throw frozen potato cubes into any ladle-friendly meal about 15 minutes or so before it is finished simmering.
+You can also make a quick potato soup by covering two cups of frozen potatoes with your favorite salted/seasoned broth and simmering until tender and either pureeing for a silky bisque-like soup or keep it chunky and throw in other quick-cooking veggies or leftover cooked meat.

-- Get Ethnic! – Many cuisines use potatoes and two of my favorite are Indian curries and the delicious Spanish tortilla.
+- Get Ethnic! – Many cuisines use potatoes, and two of my favorites are Indian curries and the delicious Spanish tortilla.
 Use care when cooking any frozen potatoes in oil and use the moisture they release to help cook them further by covering or partially covering the pan with a lid.

-- Zucchini – add to ladle-friendly meals or thaw, drain and dry like you would frozen greens and add to muffins, cake, bread or saute in bit of butter and chopped onions until tender for a delicious side dish.
+- Zucchini – Add to ladle-friendly meals or thaw, drain and dry like you would frozen greens and add to muffins, cake, bread or saute in a bit of butter and chopped onions until tender for a delicious side dish.

-- Peas – beside the usual steaming or throwing into macaroni and cheese, try making soup!
-Here is a link to my absolute favorite recipe for fresh pea soup.
-And it is JUST as delicious and beautiful if you do not puree it.
+- Peas – Besides the usual steaming or throwing into macaroni and cheese, try making soup!

-- Winter Squash – Boil until tender, mash with a fork or whisk and serve as a side dish with a touch of salt and butter.
-Also try it in pancakes, make a silky coconut milk bisque or substitute the sweet potato in this delicious southern recipe for cake.
+- Winter Squash – Boil until tender, mash with a fork or whisk, and serve as a side dish with a touch of salt and butter.
+Also, try it in pancakes, make a silky coconut milk bisque or substitute the sweet potato in this delicious southern recipe for a cake.